undb-xyz/docs/src/content/docs/en/fields.md

 **To add a new field, you can either use the '+' button at the end of the table or insert a new field between existing fields.
 You can select a field and either insert a new field to the left or right of that field.
 Learn more about reordering and moving fields.**

 ![insert-field](/images/insert-field.png)

+In Undb, each [field can be configured](./field-configuration-options.md) to fit your use case.
+You can sort, filter, and hide the columns in a particular view without affecting other views in the table.